What Salary Do I Need for a £700,000 Mortgage?

 - Lead with a strong single income or pool a joint one.
 A £700k loan needs £107,700–£156,000 of assessed income; two earners on £60k–£78k each is often the most realistic route, and a joint application can also unlock income-gated higher multiples.

 - Target premier and higher-multiple lenders.
-HSBC Premier (6.5×), Nationwide, Barclays, NatWest, Leeds BS and Aldermore (6.0×) are where a six-figure income stretches furthest — but the top multiple is gated to qualifying income, so you must clear their threshold first.
+HSBC Premier (6.5×), Nationwide, Barclays, NatWest and Aldermore (6.0×) are where a six-figure income stretches furthest — but the top multiple is gated to qualifying income, so you must clear their threshold first.

 - Expect large-loan criteria.
 Many lenders apply extra rules above £500k–£1m — larger minimum deposits, full income proof, sometimes manual underwriting or a private-bank referral.
 Build this into your timeline.